sakkyoi/VGG16-Image-Reverse-Engine/README.md

 An Image Reverse Engine based on VGG16

 ## Introduction
 This is a project for the course "Application of artificial intelligence and deep learning" in the National Kaohsiung University of Science and Technology.
-The goal of this project is to build a image reverse engine based on VGG16.
+The goal of this project is to build an image reverse engine based on VGG16.

 ## Requirements
 ```